dheerajkanike/Orange-HRM-Testing-Using-Cypress/README.md

-# OrangeHRM Automation Testing with Cypress and Java
+# OrangeHRM Automation Testing with Cypress With Java

 Welcome to the OrangeHRM Automation Testing project!
 This repository provides  testing the OrangeHRM website using **Cypress** with  **Java**.
 Below is information about the project, including the tools used, structure, and how to get started.